 What’s the Best Rafter Hook for a Worm Drive Circular Saw?

-If you've yet to upgrade to a more recent model worm drive circular saw that has now utilized a rafter hook feature into their design, luckily, all is not lost.
-There is a viable aftermarket option available and the correct course of action to apply such a brilliant design feature could not be easier.
+If you’ve yet to upgrade to a more recent model worm drive circular saw that has now utilized a rafter hook feature in its design, luckily, all is not lost.
+There is a viable aftermarket option available, and the correct course of action to apply such a brilliant design feature could not be easier.

 Thankfully, a company called Toolhangers Unlimited has come to the rescue and produced a quality spring-loaded retractable rafter hook that fits all word drive circular saws, but more specifically, all Skilsaw worm drive circular saws.
-Why the need to name-drop Skilsaw, because if you own a worm drive circular saw, it's likely a Skilsaw worm drive.
+Why the need to name-drop Skilsaw?
+If you own a worm drive circular saw, it’s likely a Skilsaw worm drive.

 How to Install a Rafter Hook On Your Worn Drive Circular Saw?

-Now, if things didn't go according to plan and you've either purchased the wrong rafter hook or you just can't locate the correct position on your saw install the hook assembly, you can always improvise.
+Now, if things didn’t go according to plan and you’ve either purchased the wrong rafter hook, or you just can’t locate the correct position on your saw to install the hook assembly, you can always improvise.